pkande/xs2a/doc/SPI_Developer_Guide.md

                          Encrypted data that may be stored in the consent management system in the consent linked to a request.They may be null if consent does not contain such data, or request is not done from a workflow with a consent.

-  * Response by the methods "getPaymentStatusById" will contains the following: **contextData**, **payment** and **aspspConsentData**.
+  * Response by the methods "getPaymentStatusById" will contain the following: **contextData**, **payment** and **aspspConsentData**.
 This method will return a response object, which contains the transaction status

-**BulkPaymentSpi**: Interface to be used for bulk payment SPI implementation
+**BulkPaymentSpi**: Interface to be used for bulk payment SPI implementation.
 The following Methods have to be implemented: **initiatePayment**  **getPaymentById** and **getPaymentStatusById**.

-   * Response by the methods "initiate Payment" will returns a positive or negative payment initiation response as a part of SpiResponse and will contains the following:
+   * Response by the methods "initiate Payment" will returns a positive or negative payment initiation response as a part of SpiResponse and will contain the following:
       * **contextData**: holder of call's context data (e.g. about **PsuData** and **TppInfo** )

       * **payment**: Bulk Payment

       * **initialAspspConsentData** Encrypted data to be stored in the consent management system

-   * Response by the methods "getPaymentById" will returns payment as a part of SpiResponse and will contains the following data:
+   * Response by the methods "getPaymentById" will return payment as a part of SpiResponse and will contain the following data:

       **contextData**,